Wolfram Media -- The Publishing Unit of the Wolfram Group Wolfram Media

 By using a toolkit based on the Wolfram Language, readers can bypass the need to solve linear programming problems and partial differential equations by hand, allowing them to arrive at solutions with practical applications more efficiently.
 Though this book begins with classical game theory, it differs from the usual approaches to dynamic games and deals with incomplete information by using constraints in a geometric theory, where the shortest path provides a deterministic prediction of future behaviors.
 In Volume 1, students will learn to apply introductory ideas to a system without constraints.
 The next installment of the series, Volume 2, will explore the consequences of adding constraints and provide an application guide.

-Information and Media Inquiries
+Information & Media Inquiries

 Publicity and Interviews: publishing@wolfram.com